ruchabhosale25/HR-Attrition-Analysis/README.md

 ***

 ## 💾 SQL Validation Queries
-All KPIs and dashboard visualizations were **validated using SQL queries** executed in SQL Server.
+All KPIs and dashboard visualizations were **validated using SQL queries** executed in PostgreSQL.
 Below are screenshots of the queries used for validation:

 | KPI and Charts | SQL Query Screenshot |